Sequential Cohort Selection under Uncertainty: Discussion and Future Works

-Through multi-stage experiments, we looked at cases where policy updates are delayed, and found that even with less frequent updates, neural network still well performs but not logistic policy.
-Finally, comparing against simple baselines like GPA or fixed models confirmed the value of letting the system learn and adjust.
-Among all tested approaches, the neural network-based policy consistently outperformed others, including the logistic one, showing stronger ability to adapt and improve over time.
-Overall, our work shows how universities can design more fair and responsive admission strategies that adapt to real-world changes while still focusing on student merit.
+Specifically, through multi-stage experiments, we looked at cases where policy updates are delayed, and found that even with less frequent updates, neural network still performs well but not logistic policy.
+A particularly noteworthy finding is the consistently poor performance of the threshold-based admission policy.
+Although threshold rules based on predicted GPA are widely used because of their simplicity and transparency, our experiments show that such static rules fail to adapt to changing applicant populations and therefore produce substantially lower utility than adaptive policies.
+Among all approaches tested, the neural network-based policy consistently outperformed others, including the logistic one, showing a stronger ability to adapt and improve over time.

-Future research could expand this work to online learning as sequential decision-making where we update the policy incrementally as each applicant is evaluated, rather than waiting for a full annual cycle.
-Another future work could be the matching problem.
+We note that fairness in this work is treated primarily as an evaluation criterion rather than a design constraint: our policies are optimized solely for expected utility, and DP/EO are measured post-hoc rather than enforced during training, which is a limitation.
+Extending the framework in Section \ref{sec:algorithm} with an explicit fairness-constrained is a natural and important next step.
+Additionally, expanding this work to online learning as sequential decision-making where we update the policy incrementally as each applicant is evaluated, rather than waiting for a full annual cycle.
+An interesting direction for future work is to relate the proposed framework to causal policy learning methods, which explicitly model counterfactual outcomes and treatment effects.
+While our work focuses on sequential policy optimization under partial feedback using probabilistic predictive models, integrating causal estimators could provide additional robustness in settings where confounding plays an important role.

-\section{Dataset description}
+\section{Dataset Description}